NuGet/docs.microsoft.com-nuget/docs/create-packages/set-package-type.md

 > [!NOTE]
 > Support for package types was added in NuGet 3.5.
-> If you don't need a custom package type, it's best to *not* explicitly set the `Dependency` type.
+> If you don't need a custom package type, it's best to *not* explicitly set the package type.
 NuGet defaults to `Dependency` this type when no type is specified.

 # [Using dotnet CLI](#tab/dotnet)